jykim-rd/final-project-btry6020-2025/README.md

 * exam_score: final exam score on a scale of 0-100

 ## Modeling Approach
-Two regression models were developed and evaluated:
+Two linear regression models were developed and evaluated:
 * Untransformed model: optimized for predictive accuracy
 * Transformed model: optimized for meeting all assumptions of linear regression